TheXDS/VivLib/docs/CONTRIBUTING.md

 14. **How many Sushi rolls is it acceptable to eat in an all-you-can-eat Sushi restaurant?**
     Yes.
 15. **Most controversial, if wrong, belief?**
-    Black holes are probably neutron stars where it did collapse to an even denser state without being an infinitesimally small point in space.
+    A Black Hole is probably a neutron star where it did collapse to an even denser state without being an infinitesimally small point in space.
 Reality not always maps 1:1 with maths (negative lengths, anyone?)